-Vicarious is joining the team at Intrinsic, a robotics software and AI company at Alphabet.
-Learn more about Intrinsic and our shared mission at intrinsic.ai.
+The Vicarious business has been acquired by Intrinsic, a robotics software and AI company at Alphabet.
+Learn more about our shared mission here.

 Moving products onto and off of pallets has traditionally been done by hand.
 New robotic palletizing machines make this faster, safer, and more accurate.